iamsafridi/API-Watchdog/README.md

 5. Click "Send Request" to replay
 6. View the response in real-time

-**Copy as cURL**: Export the request as a cURL command for terminal use

 ### Export Reports
 Generate professional HTML reports:
 1. Click the **"Export Report"** button